Jesse-GoCougs/airlinesApp/README.md

-# LanguageApplication-
+# Airlines Application
-This application will allow the user to practice their skills in various ways.
-One of the features will include using flashcards to test the users knowledge by choosing the correct interpretation of the given words.
+This app will be siimilar to an airlines website it will alloq the user to perform the following .
+Search Flights
+      . add passangers
+      . modify to and where flights
+      . view all availible flights
+  . create an account
+  . view flight history
+  . see most popular flights